 First things first, make sure you secure your bearings by holding onto the loop above your head or sitting in a chair before the streetcar moves forward.
 The middle of the streetcar is designated for elderly and special needs passengers, so if you’re vision-impaired, this might be the best place to go.
 The streetcars are a little herkie jerky as they depart; two elderly passengers told me they had fallen to the ground the first time riding the streetcar.
 I did notice that the platform is textured, allowing traction for shoes and wheel chairs.

 That traction might come in handy for those passengers standing on the moving floors.
 That’s right, our 66-foot, three-segment streetcars have moving floors between each segment that swivel during turns.
 The magic floors allow the streetcar to make accurate turns within the flow of traffic rather than having to make wide-swinging turns.
 The only safety concern would be if you have a walker, cane, crutches, wheelchair, etc. Just use the aforementioned area in the middle of the bus, and you will not fall victim to the magic floors.

 Exiting the streetcar

 If you are blind or have low vision and have hopes that the streetcars will change your life, don’t.
-If you’re hoping they’re accessible for the blind community, the answer is yes.
-There will be improvements needed like everything that’s new, but they have started off on the right foot.
-There are still a few unknowns that I hope resolve over time.
-I plan on scheduling another training session in a few weeks which will answer the ticket machine functionality, fare attendant process and route machine functionality.
+If you’re hoping they’re accessible to the blind community, the answer is yes.
+There will be improvements needed, like everything that’s new, but they have started off on the right foot.
+There are still a few unknowns that I hope to resolve over time.
+I plan on scheduling another training session in a few weeks, which will answer the ticket machine functionality, fare attendant process, and route machine functionality.